dhis2-sre/go-api-gateway/README.md

 A catch-all rule supports the normal HTTP method and http header matching properties.
 If any of such are defined it'll * only* catch requests matching those criteria.

-> **_NOTE:_** Currently, only one catch-all rule will be evaluated.
-If multiple rules are defined the last one will take precedence.

 ### HTTP Method

 A tree entry will be created for each HTTP method and the path prefix configured.
 The entry will be a concatenation of